What's Up, Pence? Second Family's Rabbit Makes Children's Book Debut

 Your purchase helps support NPR programming.
 How?

-The little black-and-white bunny — named after Marlon Brando — belongs to the Vice President Pence's daughter Charlotte, and lives with the second family at the Naval Observatory in Washington, D.C.
+The little black-and-white bunny — named after Marlon Brando — belongs to Vice President Pence's daughter Charlotte and lives with the second family at the Naval Observatory in Washington, D.C.

 Monday, Bundo is out with his first book: Marlon Bundo's A Day in the Life of the Vice President.
 It's published by the children's arm of Regnery Publishing, which specializes in conservative books.